jake4327/Fundamental_Project/README.md

 ### UML

 #### Database Design

+This model shows the relationships between the entities within the application at the current state of the application.
+There is an Alcohol brand entity and a Bottles entity, the diagram shows that you can have many, bottles to one alcohol brand and only one alcohol brand for a bottle.

 ![](database_design/ERD_Chen_conceptual_model.png)

 #### Bar Session

+Diagram showing flow chart of Bar session.

 ![](images/pour_spirit-Bar%20session.png)

 #### Pour Bottle

+Diagram showing flow chart of the Pour session.

 ![](images/pour_spirit-Pour%20Bottle.png)

 ### Class Diagram

+Class diagram shoing how classes within the applicationa are interaction with each other.

 ![](images/UML.png)

 ### Website view

 #### Enter new Bottle

+A simple vision on how the html page for entering a new bottle would look.

 ![](images/Enter_Bottle_Page.png)

 #### Till System

+A simple vision on how the html page for the till system would look.
 ![](images/till_system_complete.png)

 ### Technical risk assessment